-Adjusted EBITDA.
-Distributable Cash Flow and distribution coverage ratio are non-CAAP financial measures used by industry analysis, investors, lenders and rating agencies to assess the financial performance and the operating results of ET's fundamental business activities and should not be considered in isolation or as a substitute for net income, income from operating activities, or other GAAP measures.
-There are material limitations to using measures such as Adjusted EBITDA, Distributable Cash Flow and distribution coverage ratio, including the difficulty associated with using either as the sole measure to compare the results of one company to another, and the inability to analyze certain significant items that directly affect a company set income or loss or cash flows.
+Adjusted EBITDA, Distributable Cash Flow and distribution coverage ratio are non-GAAP financial measures used by industry analysis, investors, lenders and rating agencies to assess the financial performance and the operating results of ET's fundamental business activities and should not be considered in isolation or as a substitute for net income, income from operations, cash flows from operating activities, or other GAAP measures.
+There are material limitators to using measures such as Adjusted EBITDA, Distributable Cash Flow and distribution coverage ratio, including the difficulty associated with using either as the sole measure to compare the results of one compare to ecompare to another, and the inability to analyze certain significant items that directly affect a company's net income or loss or cash flows.
 In addition, our calculations of Adjusted EBITDA, Distributable Cash Flow and distribution coverage ratio may not be consistent with similarly titled measures of other companies and should be viewed in conjunction with measurements that are computed in accordance with GAAP, such as segment margin, operating income, net income and cash flow from operating activities.

-We define Adjusted EBITDA as total partnership earnings before interest, taxes, depreciation, depletion, amortization and other non-cash items, such as non-cash compensation expense, gains and losses on disposals of assets, the allowance for equity funds used during construction, unrealized gains and losses on commodity risk management activities, non-cash impairment charges, losses on extinguishments of debt and other non-operating income or expense items.
-Unrealized gains and losses on commodity risk management activities include unrealized gains and losses on commodity risk management activities, non-cash impairment charges, losses on extinguishments of debt and other non-operating income or expense items.
-Unrealized gains and losses on commodity risk management activities include unrealized gains and losses on commodity derivatives and inventory valuation adjustments (excluding lower of cost or market adjustments).
-Adjusted EBITDA reflects amounts for less than wholly-owned subsidiaries based on 100% of the subsidiaries i results of operations and for unconsolidated affiliates based on the Partnership's proportionate ownership.
+We define Adjusted EBITDA as total partnership earnings before interest, taxes, depreciation, depletion, amortzation and other non-cash items, such as non-cash compensed, gains and losses on disposals of assets, the allowance for equily funds used during construction, unrealized gains and losses on commodity risk maragement activities, inventory valuation adjustments, non-cash impairment charges, losses on extinguishments of debt and other non-operating income or expense items.
+Adjusted EBITDA reflects amounts for less than wholly-owned subsidiaries based on 100% of the subsidiaries results of operations and for unconsolidated affiliates based on the Partnership's proportionate ownership.

 Distributable Cash Flow is used by management to evaluate our overall performance.
 Our partnership agreement requires us to distribute all available cash, and Distributable Cash Flow is calculated to evaluate our ability to fund distributions through cash generated by our operations.
 We define Distributable Cash Flow as net income, adjusted for certain non-cash items, less distributions to preferred unitholders and maintenance capital expenditures.
-Non-cash items include depreciation, depletion and amortization, non-cash items, less distributions to preferred unitholders and maintenance capital expenditures.
-Non-cash items include depreciation, depletion and amortization, non-cash items, less distributions to preferred unitholders and maintenance capital expenditures.
-Non-cash items include depreciation, depletion and amortization, non-cash items, less distributions to preferred unitholders and maintenance capital expenditures.
-Non-cash items include depreciation, depletion and amortization, non-cash items, less distributable cash for each distributable cash Partnership's proportionate share of the investee's distributable cash flow.
+Non-cash temps include depreciation, depletion and amortization, non-cash compensation expense, amortization included in interest expense, gains and losses on disposals of assets, the allowance for equity funds used during construction, unrealized gains and losses on commodity risk management activities, inventory valuation adjustments, non-cash impairment charges, losses on extinguistments of debt and deferred income taxes.
+For unconsolidated affiliates, Distributable Cash Flow reflects the Partnership's proportionate share of the investee's distributable cash flow

-On a consolidated basis, Distributable Cash Flow includes 100% of the Distributable Cash Flow or ET's consolidated subsidiaries.
+Cn a consolidated basis, Distributable Cash Flow includes 100% of the Distributable Cash Flow of ET's consolidated subsidiaries.
 However, to the extent that noncontrolling interests exist among the Partnership's subsidiaries, the Distributable Cash Flow generated by our subsidiaries may not be available to be distributed to our partners.
-In order to reflect the cash flows available for distributable for as follows: - For subsidiaries with publicly traded equity interests, other than ETO, Distributable Cash Flow (consolidated) includes 100% of Distributable Cash Flow attributable to such subsidiary, and Distributable Cash Flow attributable to the our partners includes distributions to be received by the parent company with respect to the periods presented. • For consolidated joint ventures or similar entities, where the noncontrolling interest is not publicly traded, Distributable Cash Flow (consolidated) includes 100% of Distributable Cash Flow attributable to such subsidiaries, but
+In order to reflect the cash flows available for distributable for distributable Cash Flow (consolidated) as follows: For subsidiaries with publicly traded equity interests, other than ETO, Distributable Cash Flow (consolidated) includes 100% of Distributable Cash Flow attributable cash our partners includes distributions to be received by the parent company with respect to the periods presented • For consolidated joint ventures or similar entries, where the noncontrolling interest is not publicly traded, Distributable Cash Flow (consolidated) includes 100% of Distributable Cash Flow attributable to such subsidiaries, but